darikoneil/Pat-Map/README.md

 * CmdLineProgressBar

 ##### Installation
 No installation is required.
-Simply enter PatMap in the terminal
+Simply enter PatMap in the matlab terminal.